 - The median weekly earning for full time workers in this industry is $902.[ii]

 - The top paying jobs within this industry are Postsecondary Teachers, specifically in the Law, Health Specialties, Engineering, and Economics areas.
-Other top paying jobs in this industry are Curators, Librarians, Instructional Coordinators, and Secondary School Special Education Teachers. [iii]
+Other top paying jobs in this industry are Curator, Librarian, Instructional Coordinator, and Secondary School Special Education Teacher. [iii]

 - The Education industry is expected to grow 1.9% every year from 2012-2022. [iv]

 - In 2014, the Education industry gained 960,000 jobs, compared to 792,000 in 2013.

 - The number of educational establishments in the private industry has steadily increased in recent years by about 10,000 from 2011 to 2014.
 The number of educational establishments in the local government declined by 300 from 2013 to 2014.
 In the state and federal government, the number of educational establishments rose from between 2013 and 2014.